hughbarney/femto/docs/flisp.md

 `GC_TRACE(gcX, X)`: add object *X* to the list and declare `Object **gcX` to point to the pointer to *X* inside the list.

+Information about the garbage collection process and memory status is written to the debug file descriptor.

 #### Memory Usage